MBACP Registered Counsellor, BA (Hons) Humanistic Counselling (Greenwich), FdA Counselling.

 The Therapeutic Relationship...

-Key to a good outcome in therapy is a solid therapeutic relationship, emotional well-being depends on having satisfying mutual relationships with others and this concept will be central to our sessions.
+Key to a good outcome in therapy is a solid therapeutic relationship.
+Psychological and emotional well-being depends on having satisfying mutual relationships with others and this concept will be central to our sessions.
 The fundamental difference in a therapeutic setting is that you don't need to 'take care of' the therapist.
-This means that you are free to explore yourself.
+This makes a therapeutic relationship unique and offers a space to freely explore yourself.

 Exploring and ultimately understanding yourself more fully within the therapy room will enable new ways of being to emerge that will have a direct and positive impact on your relationships and ultimately your life.